dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 Everytime I make a major investment in the company, I am convinced that it's going to work or atleast like I am prepared to pay for the expected value that I think it's going to work.
 Convincing yourself otherwise is very hard.

+I think the way you become really great at venture capital is to accept that the only way to figure out the future of the world is to identify incredibly talented, smart, creative, original thinkers and back those people.
+You have to trust that that will work out over time.
+You can’t just be the smartest person all the time.

 <span class='purple'>The best thing in investing is you get to be wrong a lot many times very frequently and you learn that's okay as long as magnitude of success is pays for all of failures.</span>

+Paul Graham used to say that the prototype for a good founder was James Bond.
+There’s lots of reasons the analogy doesn’t work, but this idea that a lot of things go wrong, you are unflappable, you never lose your cool, you know how to react.
+Bad things are happening to you left and right, and you are a survivor, and you always figure it out with whatever resource is in front of you.
+That part is the spirit of a great founder.

 The things that have taught me lot about business are poker and investing.
 I strongly recommend poker for understanding the world of psychology and risk.